 Pain is an alarm to the nervous system, but it’s not always cause for concern.
 When it comes to headache, even though it might feel like a hammer to the head, the reason for pain is usually neurologic.
 Sometimes, however, it’s a warning that something ominous is happening.
 Making the distinction quickly is critically important.
-What are some of the ways doctors do this?
+How to tell if your migraine is serious?
+Here are some of the things doctors look for.

 First, Worst, 51st or Cursed